 Cocoa Pebbles are the gold-standard of chocolate cereal brands.
 The brand features the iconic characters of the Flintstones cartoon on their packaging.
 The Cocoa Pebbles brand along with the now classic Fruity Pebbles were first introduced in the West Coast market in 1969.
 They quickly gained popularity and strong demand eventually brought product distribution across the nation.

-Cocoa Puffs feature the famous wacky cuckoo bird, Sonny, that goes “cuckoo for Cocoa Puffs”.
+Cocoa Puffs feature the famous wacky cereal mascot known as Sonny, that goes “cuckoo for Cocoa Puffs”.
 To say this bird has an addiction to Cocoa Puffs is certainly an understatement.
 The video complication below shows how insane Sonny gets when Cocoa Puffs get in his sight.
-Eyes spinning, body bouncing around the room, and the jitters are only some of the wild behavior shown by the Cocoa Puffs mascots.
+Eyes spinning, body bouncing around the room, and the jitters are only some of the wild behavior shown by the famous cuckoo bird.

 Cocoa Puffs was launched in 1956 and is a brand of General Mills.
 It is essentially a chocolate version of Kix, another General Mills cereal.